 Focused on grassroots farming organizations to ensure participation and bottom-up change.

-Environmentally conscious and sustainable farming practices that ensure resources for current and future generations.
+Environmentally conscious and sustainable farming practices that are sustainable.

 WHAT WE DO FOR OUR FARMERS

 Annually, each farmer is visited by the PGS team made up of member farmers, consumers and technical experts (if needed).
 The farm visit is both an opportunity for the farmer to highlight his/her work during the year and for the PGS auditing team to view the farm in relation to the agreed upon Standards.
 The team assesses farms against standards and agrees/disagrees that the farmer may carry the seals and logo’s of the PGS Group.
 These visits are conducted in the spirit of trust and transparency to support the farmer but ensuring that the declared organic standard is upheld.

 West Africa, one of the poorest regions in the world is rich in abundance natural resources but deficient in cultivating large area of its land for organic purposes.
 There has been insufficient support to promote organic production in the region in a systemic way.